tip-org/tools-paper/paper.md

       as an axiom to the theory.
 * Repeat this process until no more conjectures can be proved, and print out the final theory.

+The result is the input theory, but with each proved conjecture (taken either from the input problem or QuickSpec) added as an extra axiom.

 Each of the steps---discovering conjectures, generating proof obligations, and translating them to TPTP---is performed by calling